Broadway Realty: Confirmed $451.3M Portfolio Sale

 Major capital improvement (MCI) pass-throughs allowed landlords to permanently increase rents across a building to recoup the costs of building-wide capital investments.
 These increases compounded over time and contributed to the decontrol trajectory.

-These mechanisms resulted in the loss of 160,000 rent-stabilized units since 1994.
+loss of 160,000 rent-stabilized units since 1994.
 Properties were acquired and financed based on projections that assumed gradual deregulation of the portfolio.

+HSTPA: the 2019 reset.
 The Housing Stability and Tenant Protection Act, passed by the New York State Legislature on June 14, 2019, and signed by Governor Andrew Cuomo the same day, changed the rent-stabilized business model.

 The legislation eliminated vacancy decontrol entirely—apartments can no longer exit stabilization based on rent levels.
 High-income deregulation was abolished.
 Vacancy bonuses were restricted.
 MCI pass-throughs were capped and made temporary rather than permanent.
 The exit strategies that justified years of rent-stabilized acquisitions and the debt incurred to finance them were eliminated.